microsoft/MicroHack/03-Azure/01-01-App Innovation/01_AppServicetoContainerApps/Readme.md

   * Please make sure you have at least Version 3.4.2 installes with the following Command: ```Install-Module -Name GuestConfiguration -RequiredVersion 3.4.2```
 * [Visual Studio Code](https://code.visualstudio.com/)
 * [Git SCM](https://git-scm.com/download/)

+You need to execute this script in the Azure Cloud Shell to deploy the initial App Service resource that we will start with in a resource group named "MicroHack-AppServiceToContainerApp"

+`az group create --name "MicroHack-AppServiceToContainerApp" --location "westeurope"`

+`az appservice plan create --name "microhack-appserviceplan" --resource-group "MicroHack-AppServiceToContainerApp" --location "westeurope" --is-linux --sku "FREE"`

+`az webapp create --name "microhack-webapp" --resource-group "MicroHack-AppServiceToContainerApp" --plan "microhack-appserviceplan" --runtime "DOTNETCORE:6.0" --deployment-source-url "https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart" --deployment-source-branch "main"`

+It may take up to 5 minutes for the web app to start in the backgroud.

+You also need to fork this GitHub repository that you will work with: https://github.com/ArneDecker3v08mk/MicroHack-AppServiceToContainerAppStart

 ## Challenge 1 - Understand the migratable estate